cesanta/mongoose/docs/README.md

 International Space Station!
 Mongoose makes embedded network programming fast, robust, and easy.

-Mongoose has three basic data structures:
+Mongoose has two basic data structures:

 - `struct mg_mgr` - an event manager that holds all active connections
-- `struct mg_connection` - describes a connection
+- `struct mg_connection` - a single connection descriptor
-- `struct mg_iobuf` - describes data buffer (received or sent data)

 Connections could be either listening, outbound or inbound.
 Outbound connections are created by the `mg_connect()` call.
 Listening connections are